Hargrave Military Academy: Teachings and curriculum

 One of Hargrave Military Academy's four pillars is academic excellence.
 Both Standard and Advanced High School Diplomas are offered to graduating cadets, as well as dual-enrollment classes through Danville Community College, Liberty University, and Richard Bland College.
 In addition to the 7–12 grade middle and high school, a one-year postgraduate program is also offered.
 Eligible students can enroll in a variety of honors and AP classes.
-Cadets have the opportunity to make academic honor rolls every grading period, consisting of the Dean's List and President's List.
-Post-Graduate students are eligible for the President's Commendation list.
+Cadets have the opportunity to make academic honor rolls every grading period, consisting of the dean's List and president's list.
+Postgraduate students are eligible for the President's Commendation list.

-Hargrave utilizes an "Enhanced Learning Through Technology" program, providing internet access in every room on campus.
-Cadets have the ability to work on class material, study, and contact their instructors at any time, from any place on campus.

-In 2003, and 2011 Hargrave completed two upgrades to the academic space, including four laboratory areas, a new art studio, a college lecture-style learning center called the DLC (distance learning center), a "leadership center" and a greatly expanded video production classroom where cadets produce weekly announcement videos.
-Also, Hargrave's campus contains a refurbished auditorium.
+In 2003 and 2011 Hargrave completed two upgrades to its academic space, including four laboratory areas, a new art studio, a distance learning center, a leadership center and a greatly expanded video production classroom where cadets produce weekly announcement videos.
+Hargrave's campus contains a refurbished auditorium.

-Cadet technology resources require a personal computer for every student, while Hargrave provides access to Google Drive.
-An SAT prep program, and a variety of computer-based teaching applications in mathematics, English and psychology are all parts of Hargrave's academic approach.

-Hargrave's library contains more than 14,000 reference and book volumes and a computer network.
-Through the network, Cadets can access 44 reference and research databases online, 19 reference eBooks in the virtual library, access the Atomic Learning Tutor for software programs, and access subject specific learning programs, such as Boxer Math.
-Hargrave also utilizes Blackboard, a class teaching program.